Maruthi-prasanth/E-Commerce-Data-Analysis/README.md

-# E-Commerce-Data-Analysis
-This project focuses on analyzing large-scale e-commerce data to extract meaningful insights using Big Data technologies and data visualization tools.
-The analysis helps in understanding customer behavior, product sales trends, and market dynamics to aid data-driven decision-making.

 Maruthi-Prasanth E-Commerce Data Analysis

-Project Overview
+TABLE OF CONTENTS

+ABSTRACT
+DATASET
+OBJECTIVE
+DATA PROCESSING
+VISUALIZATION
+EXPLORATORY DATA ANALYSIS (EDA)
+PREREQUISITES
+INSTALLATION GUIDE
+HOW TO USE
+CONTRIBUTION
+LICENSE

+ABSTRACT

-This project focuses on analyzing e-commerce data using Big Data technologies such as Apache Hive and Power BI.
-The analysis aims to extract meaningful insights from large datasets, visualize trends, and optimize business decisions.
+This project focuses on analyzing e-commerce transaction data using Big Data technologies like Apache Hive, Power BI, and Python-based EDA techniques.
+The project extracts meaningful insights from large datasets, visualizes business trends, and optimizes decision-making processes.

-Key Features:

-Data Processing: Hive queries to transform and extract insights from raw e-commerce data.
-Data Visualization: Power BI dashboards for interactive analysis.
-Exploratory Data Analysis (EDA): Conducted using Jupyter Notebook with Python (Pandas, Matplotlib, etc.).

-Project Structure

-maruthi-prasanth-e-commerce-data-analysis/
-├── README.md                # Project documentation
-├── Hive Queries.docx        # Apache Hive queries for data analysis ├── PowerBi Viusalization.docx # Power BI visualization guide
-└── r.ipynb                  # Jupyter Notebook for data analysis

-Project Details
+DATASET

+The project uses e-commerce transaction datasets containing details like customer purchases, product categories, sales trends, and revenue generation.
+The data undergoes cleaning, transformation, and aggregation to derive valuable insights.

+OBJECTIVE

+The primary goal is to analyze e-commerce data to:

+Identify sales trends across different product categories.
+Understand customer purchasing behavior.
+Generate interactive visualizations for better business insights.
+Perform data-driven decision-making using Big Data tools.

+DATA PROCESSING

-1. Hive Queries (Hive Queries.docx)
+Hive Queries (Hive Queries.docx)

-This document contains SQL-like queries for Apache Hive to process and analyze e-commerce transaction data.
-Some key operations include:
+This document contains SQL-like queries for Apache Hive to:

-Data cleaning and preprocessing.
+Clean and preprocess raw data.
-Aggregation of sales, revenue, and customer demographics.
+Aggregate sales, revenue, and customer segmentation.
-Trend analysis of product categories and seasonal demand.
+Perform trend analysis on product demand and seasonal variations.

+VISUALIZATION

-2. Power BI Visualization (PowerBi Viusalization.docx)
+Power BI Visualization (PowerBi Viusalization.docx)

-This document explains how to use Power BI to create interactive dashboards from the processed data.
-It includes:
+This document provides a step-by-step guide on creating interactive dashboards using Power BI:

-Steps to connect Power BI to the processed dataset.
+Connecting Power BI to the transformed dataset.
-Sample visualizations such as sales trends, customer segmentation, and revenue distribution.
+Creating visualizations such as sales trends, revenue distribution, and customer behavior.
-Insights derived from visualization to aid business decision-making.
+Extracting insights for data-driven business decisions.

+EXPLORATORY DATA ANALYSIS (EDA)

-3. Jupyter Notebook (r.ipynb)
+Jupyter Notebook (r.ipynb)

-This Python-based notebook contains Exploratory Data Analysis (EDA) scripts using Pandas and Matplotlib.
-It includes:
+This Python-based notebook contains EDA scripts using Pandas and Matplotlib:

 Data loading and preprocessing.
 Statistical analysis and feature engineering.
-Visualization of key metrics such as sales trends, customer behavior, and product performance.
+Visualization of key metrics like sales trends and customer purchase behavior.

-Prerequisites
+PREREQUISITES

 To run this project successfully, install the following dependencies: